 Pearson College London Bursary

-We also offer a laptop loan and assistance with Wifi provision to students from these categories, or students from a POLAR4 Quintile 1 postcode.
+We also offer a laptop loan to students from these categories, or students from a POLAR4 Quintile 1 postcode.
 Current students can find further information on this through our Student Services Team.
 To check your postcode's POLAR4 status, enter it here on the OfS website.

 The Pearson College London Student Hardship Fund/Access to Learning Fund is available to help students who have made realistic provisions to fund their studies and have experienced unforeseen financial hardship.
 Awards are made towards maintenance costs only in the region of £250.00 in exceptional circumstances a larger award may be made.
 Applicants may be students in any Faculty and in any year of their programme of study.